-The human breast consists mainly of skin, adipose and glandular tissue and the main purpose of the breast is to produce milk for infants.
-The transcriptome analysis shows that 70% (n=13789) of all human proteins (n=19613) are expressed in the breast and 130 of these genes show an elevated expression in breast compared to other tissue types.
+The human breast consists mainly of skin, adipose and glandular tissue with a main purpose to provide milk for a newborn child.
+Transcriptome analysis shows that 76% (n=14866) of all human proteins (n=19670) are expressed in the breast and 187 of these genes show an elevated expression in breast compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in breast as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in breast as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in breast as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in breast.